etranos/regional_trade_hyperlinks/README.md

 `/scrips/io_data_multi_pc.Rmd` prepare the data that is used for the modelling.
 They prepare the data for the base models, the sectoral models and the models based on the websites with multiple postcodes.
-The appendix of the paper includes a description of the web data creation process.
+The appendix of the paper includes a detailed description of the web data creation process.

+- The data can be found under the `/scripts/data/` folder.
+The two main data sets used for the analysis are the following:

+    - the [JISC UK Web Domain Dataset (1996-2013)](https://data.webarchive.org.uk/opendata/ukwa.ds.2/), which can be found in the `/data/NUTS210_hyperlinks/weighted` folder, and

+    - the [PBL EUREGIO database (2000-2010)](https://data.europa.eu/data/datasets/pbl-euregio-database-2000-2010?locale=en), which can be found in the `/data/IO` folder.

 - `/scrips/test_t2.Rmd` trains and tests the base model as well as some alternative specifications using as input the websites with one unique postcode.